 bike, on horseback and on motorcycle.
 Equestrians and motorcycle riders must

-- Must be willing to commit to patrolling a minimum of four hours per month
+Trail Watch volunteers must be at least 18 years of age and willing to commit to patrolling a minimum of four hours per month.

 For more information, please contact the Volunteer Program at 408-918-4930 or email@example.com.